jbenedi/eos-ascii/README.md

 ## Formatting Your Sheet

-- Your cue sheet should include a header row
 - Each cue should be on its own line
 - Cue numbers must be unique
 - Duration should be in seconds (ex. `2.5`)
 - Auto follow times are optional but must be numeric
-- Not all fields have to be used, only map the ones you want to import
+- All fields except cue numbers are optional, only map the ones you want to import

 ## Features To Add